UDUIT is DIY made easy. Our customers are proud to say “I did it myself”

 When you choose UDUIT you will get a kitchen of top quality and you get the support from people who know kitchen cabinetry inside out!.
 You’ll be truly satisfied to say………..
 “I did it myself”

-Once you place your order and payment, your Flat Packed cabinets and doors will be dispatched to you within 7 working.
-Once dispatched, the trucking company will contact you to organise a delivery time.
+Once you place your order and payment, your Flat Packed cabinets and doors will be dispatched to you within 7 working Days.
+Once dispatched, the trucking company will contact you to advise a delivery time.
+NOTE: Lead times may vary depending on production.
+When placing your order online you will be given the expected dispatch date.
+Delivery time will depend on where your destination is.

-PS If you like a colour that isn't in this range, don't forget to enquire about it).
+PS If you like a Melamine colour that isn't in this range, don't forget to enquire about it.
 All doors and panels are manufactured to order, not waiting in warehouses, or stores getting dirty or damaged.
-When ordering, to select your colour click first on door design - select one of the 3 ranges described above - then select your door colour.
-Go to our Colours and Specs page to see screen representations of the colours, or email email@example.com to request samples.
+When ordering, to select your colour click first on door design - select one of the ranges described above - then select your door colour.
+Go to our Colours page to see screen representations of the colours, or email firstname.lastname@example.org to request samples.

 For those who are able to cut and join their own benchtops, Uduit has very affordable Benchtop Blanks in popular colours.
-See more detail on our Colours and Specs page, or go to the Benchtops section in the under SHOP MENU.
-Also enquire to firstname.lastname@example.org for cut to length blanks, or 37mm Formica colours.
+See more detail on our Colours, or go to the Benchtops section under the SHOP MENU.

 If you are less confident about cutting and fitting a benchtop, we recommend installing your cabinets first then getting your Benchtop measured and fitted.
 Most problems we have seen with DIY installations relate to incorrect measurements of the Benchtops and cutouts.
 The Benchtop is one of the most expensive items so you want to take your time to get it right.
 Trying to calculate how the top fits over cabinets and the sink cutout can be tricky, especially if your room is out of square.
 For these reasons we recommend contacting a local Benchtop fabricator to measure up, quote. deliver, and install.